quiltdata/nf-quilt/README.md

 ## Getting Started

 To add the `nf-quilt` plugin to your workflow, you may need Nextflow 22.09 (or later) and Python 3.9 (or later).
+Note this assumes you have already [installed groovy](https://groovy-lang.org/install.html).

 ### Quilt Configuration